alxcor/virtualmcp/README.md

 In order to configure the MCP, the Manufacturer of the machine (OEM) has to define the number of panels used and the corresponding I/O addresses of the MCP boards by parameterize the FB1,DB7 call in the OB100.

 On each connection to the PLC, VirtualMCP program set itself in 'Read-Only' Mode, then reads the number of MCP's and the pointers to the first Input and Output address of the MCP from the DB7.
+If Act. addresses do not correspond either to MCP panel 1 or MCP panel 2 addresses, the program remains in READ-ONLY mode.

 **Note** It is not unusual for the OEM to use a DB area instead of Inputs and Outputs for the MCP, as in the image.